londonappbrewery/I-Am-Poor-iOS11/README.md

-Copyright 2017 London App Brewery
+Copyright 2017 The App Brewery